Jon's email is firstname.lastname@example.org. His agent is Deborah Schneider of Gelfman Schneider in New York City.

 - Remembers how cold Canada's winters are and promptly flees to sunny Los Angeles.
 In March, whirlwind-tours through England, Spain, Florida and Haiti.
 Ducks back to Montreal for a couple of months, then returns to California for the balance of the year.
 Indulges in prophecy for The Walrus.
 Finally finishes Africa book, now more popularly known as Night of Knives.
 Returns to Haiti to write about babies.

 - Moves to England for the winter.
 Endures the resulting scorn of all the English, but it's worth it to live in a building where Joe Strummer once lived.
 Returns to Montreal for the summer.
 Endures the resulting scorn of all the Montrealers, but it's worth it to have missed the winter.
 Profits from a brief addiction to Grand Theft Auto IV.
 Come autumn, ventures to Central America to research his new book, Swarm, and travels overland from Ciudad Perdida to Ciudad de Mexico.
 Both are quickly numbered among his favourite cities.
-Returns to Canada and starts first draft of new book.
+Returns to Canada and starts first draft of Swarm.

 - Writes first draft of Swarm.
 Recovers by flying to South America, journeying from Rio to Buenos Aires, and spending a week hiking in Patagonia.
 Somehow acquires a residency in Paris for April, earning him the hatred of all his friends, before returning to Canada: this time, Toronto.
 Writes a few columns for Maisonneuve magazine, and a Reader's Digest cover story.
 Finally sells the squirrel book to a publisher.
 Takes up coding again, part-time, and discovers he enjoys it again.

 - Sees his epic squirrel novel finally published.
 Spends the summer roaming around East Africa, where he visits the Internet's endpoint and goes diving with the Special Forces, and then North India, where he rides and treks through the Himalaya, taking pictures en route.
+Also begins a decade of writing about cryptocurrencies with sine-waving enthusiasm and skepticism.

 Jon would like to stress that outside the confines of his web site he hardly ever speaks of himself in the third person.